 It’s easy to be distracted when we’re doing something boring like folding laundry.
 Podcasts keep us engaged, focused, and on task!
 Listening to people we trust discussing issues we’re curious about makes the time fly by.

-We like to think of The Four Top as a news-and-culture discussion show rather than merely a food-and-beverage show.
-There are plenty of places to hear and read interviews with celebrity chefs, restaurant reviews, and cooking tips and recipes.
+We like to think of The Four Top as a news-and-culture discussion show rather than merely a wine show.
+There are plenty of places to hear and read interviews with sommeliers, restaurant reviews, and pairing tips.

 We deliver something else.
-In each episode, three distinguished experts—authors, editors, filmmakers, and entrepreneurs—discuss the ways in which food and beverage intersect with issues like sustainability, human rights, and culture.
+In each episode, distinguished experts—authors, vintners, filmmakers, activists, and entrepreneurs—discuss the ways in which wine intersects with issues like sustainability, human rights, and culture.

 We love listening to roundtable discussions about current events and culture.
 When experts with different points of view exchange ideas, it makes for a more robust conversation, and more engaging listening.